geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/examples.md

 task.submit(NDVIParameters);
 ```

-For a complete list of available events, please see the [**Client**] class documentation.
+For a complete list of available events, see the [**Client**] class documentation.

 ## Tracking Job Progress
-There are two ways to track the progress of a single job.
+There are two ways to track the progress of a job.

 ### Progress Callbacks
 The [**.submit()**] and [**.submitAndWait()**] functions support the inclusion of a progress callback for reporting job progress.